boltlabs-inc/zkchannels-spec/tezos/5-tezos-escrowagent.md

 ### Entrypoints

 #### `addCustFunding` entrypoint
-The `addCustFunding` entrypoint allows the customer to fund the contract with their initial balance, `custFunding`.
+The `addCustFunding` entrypoint allows the customer to fund the contract with their initial balance, `init_customer_balance`.
 Requirements:
 * The contract status must be `AWAITING_CUST_FUNDING`.
 * The source must be `customer_address`.
-* The amount of tez transferred to the contract must be exactly equal to `custFunding`.
+* The amount of tez transferred to the contract must be exactly equal to `init_customer_balance`.

 On execution: